william251082/pristine-hosting/README.md

     - all in one performance solution
     - no additional plugin needed
     - free version suitable for almost all sites
-    - little complx to setup
+    - little complex to setup
     - can take time to configure
     - used to configure both page and object caching
 - dynamic